Dislocation nucleation in the phase field crystal model: 2D Dislocation nucleation

-The nucleation event can be clearly observed in the incompatibility field $\eta^\psi$.
-Figures \ref{fig:eta_psi_field_during_nucleation}(a) and \ref{fig:eta_psi_field_during_nucleation}(b) show this field for the same equilibrated configurations of Fig.~\ref{fig:PFC_during_nucleation}.
+The incompatibility field $\eta^\psi$ from Eq. (\ref{eq:eta_sigma_definition}) accurately indicates where dislocations form.
+Fig. \ref{fig:eta_psi_field_during_nucleation}(a-b) shows the $\eta^\psi$ field corresponding to the $\psi$ density field in Fig.~\ref{fig:PFC_during_nucleation}, before and after the nucleation event.
 The extremes in the value of $\eta^\psi$ identify the location of the defect cores.
 Also, the quadrupolar structure of Fig.~\ref{fig:eta_psi_field_during_nucleation}(a) {\em prior} nucleation reflects the Burgers vectors of the dislocation pair to be nucleated.
-More quantitatively, Fig.~\ref{fig:eta_psi_field_during_nucleation}(c) shows the evolution of the maximal value of $\eta^\psi$ upon increasing $\sigma_{0}$.
-The observed nucleation point is marked by the vertical dashed line.
-We observe that max($\eta^\psi$) rises before the actual nucleation event.
+More quantitatively, Fig.~\ref{fig:eta_psi_field_during_nucleation}(c) shows the evolution of the maximal value of $\eta^\psi$ in time and upon increasing $\sigma_{0}$ quasistatically (shown by the left y-axis).
+The point at which $\sigma_0$ attains the critical value for nucleation is marked by the vertical dashed line at $t=2050$ and the dislocations become distinct at $t\approx 2300$.
+We observe that max($\eta^\psi$) rises before the dislocations become distinct.
+Prior to nucleation, the crystal lattice is elastically loaded with quasistatic increase of $\sigma_0$.
+Post nucleation, the external stress $\sigma_0$ remains constant (corresponding to a plateau in the $\sigma_0$ curve), while the crystal lattice evolves diffusively in time.

-Figure \ref{fig:free_energy_during_nucleation} further shows the corresponding change in the PFC free energy $\mathcal{F}$ upon increasing $\sigma_{0}$, together with the elastic energy defined as $ E_{el} = \frac{1}{2} \int d\vec r \sigma_{ij}^\psi e_{ij}^\psi$.
-Note that despite the purely diffusive dynamics obeyed by $\psi$, the lattice is capable of storing (reversible) elastic energy upon increasing the value of $\sigma_{0}$, as it should.
+Fig. \ref{fig:free_energy_during_nucleation} further shows the corresponding change in the PFC free energy $\mathcal{F}$ upon increasing $\sigma_{0}$, together with the elastic energy defined as $ E_{el} = \frac{1}{2} \int d\vec r \sigma_{ij}^\psi e_{ij}^\psi$.
+Note that despite the purely diffusive dynamics obeyed by $\psi$, the lattice is capable of storing (reversible) elastic energy upon increasing the value of $\sigma_{0}$, as seen previously in Fig. \ref{fig:eta_psi_field_during_nucleation}(c).
 This reversible evolution is enabled through the compatible distortion added to the field $\psi$ to preserve elastic equilibrium.
 As the nucleation event is reached, the phase field energy exhibits a large discontinuity at the same value of $\sigma_{0}$ that corresponds to the dashed line in Fig.~\ref{fig:eta_psi_field_during_nucleation}(c).